 What Are the Accommodation Options at the Art of Animation Resort?

 Since the Value level resorts of Walt Disney World really are catering to families, you’ll find mostly family type rooms at the Art of Animation Resort.
+I think this is one of the best Disney resorts with kids.
 These rooms would be considered suites and feature a bedroom, a living and a dining area each with a convertible bed, as well as two bathrooms.
 There is enough space in the family suite that six people can easily function, both for daytime puttering around as well as sleeping.

 When it’s time to book your Art of Animation Family Suite, you’ll be able to choose from three different themes: the Lion King, Finding Nemo or Cars.
 They all have the same set up, but with different décor and a different outdoor area between the themed buildings.